GLoRE: Evaluating Logical Reasoning of Large Language Models

-Logical reasoning is fundamental to human intelligence, and natural language-based logical reasoning has remained a vibrant research interest since the inception of artificial intelligence~\cite{cresswell1973logics,kowalski1979logic,iwanska1993logical, DBLP:journals/corr/abs-2007-08124, yu2020reclor}.
-Figure~\ref{fig:showcase} represents a showcase of testing logical reasoning in reading comprehension.
-To successfully respond to such logical reasoning questions, LLMs typically need to engage in multi-step, algorithmic, symbolic, and compositional reasoning \cite{DBLP:journals/corr/abs-2007-08124}.
-Thus, logical reasoning serves as a suitable testbed for evaluating the abilities of LLMs to process complex information in natural language accurately, robustly, and logically.
+Logical reasoning is a cornerstone of human intelligence and has been a central focus in artificial intelligence research since its inception~\cite{cresswell1973logics,iwanska1993logical,kowalski1979logic}.
+However, evaluating verbal reasoning turned out to be too difficult in the 1950s due to insufficient natural language understanding (NLU) technologies, and thus AI researchers focused on formal logical reasoning instead~\cite{iwanska1993logical,McCHay69,1056797}.
+Since the 2010s, NLU has witnessed huge advances, where reading comprehension~\cite{sar,drop} and natural language inference~\cite{bowman-etal-2015-large,N18-1101} tasks were solved with high accuracies, which made verbal reasoning evaluation feasible~\cite{yu2020reclor,DBLP:journals/corr/abs-2007-08124}.
+Figure~\ref{fig:showcase} illustrates an example of logical reasoning in reading comprehension.
+To address such questions, LLMs must engage in multi-step, algorithmic, symbolic reasoning.
+This makes logical reasoning an ideal testbed for evaluating LLMs' ability to process complex natural language information accurately, robustly, and logically.

-To this end, we present a General Logical Reasoning Evaluation (GLoRE) benchmark, evaluating instruction-tuned LLMs for LLM logical reasoning tasks on several logical reasoning datasets, detailing the strengths and limitations of LLMs in this domain.
-Similar to GLUE~\cite{wang-etal-2018-glue} and Super-GLUE~\cite{10.5555/3454287.3454581} for natural language understanding, GLoRE assembles a range of different datasets that evaluates logical reasoning.
-Specifically, we consider three types of logical reasoning tasks, including {Multi-choice Reading Comprehension}~\cite{race}, {Natural Language Inference (NLI)~\cite{Dagan2005ThePR}}, and {True-or-False (Yes-or-No) Questions}~\cite{clark2019boolq}.
-The three task formats cover a broad spectrum of logical reasoning phenomena, where high-quality logical reasoning datasets were released and remain challenging for pre-trained language models before LLM \cite{huang2023reasoning, clark2019boolq,koreeda-manning-2021-contractnli-dataset}.
-Overall, GLoRE covers 12 datasets with 72,848 instances in total.
-Using GLoRE, we evaluate the logical reasoning ability of ChatGPT, GPT-4, and popular community models based on LLaMA \cite{touvron2023llama} and Falcon \cite{falcon40b}, testing their instruction-following and problem-solving abilities for logical reasoning tasks.
+To this end, we introduce the General Logical Reasoning Evaluation (GLoRE) benchmark, designed to assess instruction-tuned LLMs on various logical reasoning tasks.
+GLoRE evaluates the strengths and limitations of LLMs in this domain, similar to how GLUE~\cite{wang-etal-2018-glue} and Super-GLUE~\cite{10.5555/3454287.3454581} benchmark natural language understanding.
+GLoRE includes three types of logical reasoning tasks: {Multi-choice Reading Comprehension}~\cite{race}, {Natural Language Inference (NLI)}~\cite{Dagan2005ThePR}, and {True-or-False (Yes-or-No) Questions}~\cite{clark2019boolq}.
+These tasks encompass a wide range of logical reasoning phenomena, with high-quality datasets that remain challenging for pre-trained language models \cite{huang2023reasoning,clark2019boolq,koreeda-manning-2021-contractnli-dataset}.
+In total, GLoRE covers 12 datasets with 72,848 instances.
+Since its release in 2023, GLoRE has been used for evaluating language models, receiving over 300 citations on ArXiv.